Who is required to have a licence?

 The security may be in the form of a pledge of money or bonds or an insurance policy.

-To obtain an agency licence, and every year thereafter, certain individuals affiliated with the agency (see box below) are subject to a security check to ensure they:
+To obtain an agency licence, and every year thereafter, certain individuals affiliated with the agency (see box below) are subject to a security verification to ensure they:

-To determine whether the affiliated individuals meet these criteria, BSP must send their personal information to Sûreté du Québec (SQ) so that it can perform a security check.
-SQ will then inform BSP of the results of its verification and give its opinion as to whether each person has met the criteria.
+To determine whether the affiliated individuals meet these criteria, the BSP must send their personal information to Sûreté du Québec (SQ) so that it can perform a security verification.
+SQ will then inform the BSP of the results of its verification and give its opinion as to whether each person has met the criteria.

 Which individuals affiliated with the agency are subject to a security check?